Kangra Airport: History

 The foundation of Kangra Airport was laid down by Virbhadra Singh, the then Chief Minister of Himachal Pradesh, on 15 October 1986.
 The first scheduled operation at this airport was by Vayudoot with a Dornier 228 in 1990.
 Subsequently, other airlines like Jagson, Air Deccan and Kingfisher also operated from the airport.
 In 2001, the airport was renamed Kangra Airport.
 In March 2007, the runway was extended from 3000 to 4500 ft and a new terminal building was inaugurated.
-As a result, for the first time an ATR-42 aircraft of Air Deccan landed at the airport on 28 March 2007.
-Following this, other airlines also started operating on this route, with SpiceJet and Alliance Air starting from 2013.
-As of April 2024, three airlines operate regularly to and from the airport–Alliance Air, IndiGo and SpiceJet.